Classical mechanics: History

 Newton founded his principles of natural philosophy on three proposed laws of motion: the law of inertia, his second law of acceleration (mentioned above), and the law of action and reaction; and hence laid the foundations for classical mechanics.
 Both Newton's second and third laws were given the proper scientific and mathematical treatment in Newton's Philosophiæ Naturalis Principia Mathematica.
 Here they are distinguished from earlier attempts at explaining similar phenomena, which were either incomplete, incorrect, or given little accurate mathematical expression.
 Newton also enunciated the principles of conservation of momentum and angular momentum.

-In mechanics, Newton was also the first to provide the first correct scientific and mathematical formulation of gravity in Newton's law of universal gravitation.
+In mechanics, Newton provided the first correct scientific and mathematical formulation of gravity in Newton's law of universal gravitation.
 The combination of Newton's laws of motion and gravitation provides the fullest and most accurate description of classical mechanics.
 He demonstrated that these laws apply to everyday objects as well as to celestial objects.
 In particular, he obtained a theoretical explanation of Kepler's laws of motion of the planets.

 Newton had previously invented the calculus; however, the Principia was formulated entirely in terms of long-established geometric methods in emulation of Euclid.
 Newton, and most of his contemporaries, with the notable exception of Huygens, worked on the assumption that classical mechanics would be able to explain all phenomena, including light, in the form of geometric optics.
 Even when discovering the so-called Newton's rings (a wave interference phenomenon) he maintained his own corpuscular theory of light.

 Lagrange's contribution was realising Newton's ideas in the language of modern mathematics, now called Lagrangian mechanics.